lewismj/cucumber/Readme.md

 - cucumber-plugin
 - cucumber-runner

-The first provides a Cucumber plugin.
+The first provides an sbt plugin.
 This allow you to write `sbt cucumber` and invoke the Cucumber tests in a standalone JVM.
 The second allows you to run `sbt test` and have the supplied test framework run the Cucumber tests.
 Both are effectively wrappers for Cucumber with different launch mechanisms.

 ## Contact